 A lot of extroverts might not always remember how important your downtime is.
-It’s not that they’re being deliberately insensitive, it’s just that—because they’re wired so differently—it can slip their mind.
-And they may sometimes try to push you to do things you don’t want to do, not because they want you to be uncomfortable—they’re just thinking of how much they like you and how great it would be if you could join them at their pick-up baseball came or at the movies with their friends.
-So don’t be afraid to remind them that you're alone time is a need.
-Be firm, but at the same time make sure that they know it’s not personal.
+It’s not that they’re being deliberately insensitive; it’s just that it can slip their mind because they’re wired so differently.
+And they may sometimes push you to do things you don’t want to do, not because they want you to be uncomfortable—they’re just thinking of how much they like you and how great it would be if you could join them.
+But don’t be afraid to remind your partner that your alone time is a need.
+Be firm, but at the same time, make sure they know it’s not personal.

-Know That You Might Respond To Stress Differently
+Know That You Might Respond to Stress Differently

 Communication and compromise are crucial in any relationship, but especially in introvert/extrovert pairings.
 You’re going to occasionally bump heads and have moments where you just can’t imagine where the other person is coming from—like if they want to go on a two-week vacation with their 18 closest friends and you want to go on a retreat alone for a month.
 But when you find these moments, don’t focus on the events or the disagreements themselves—instead, try to get to the bottom of why you both want to do these things, what needs are they meeting, and how important they are.
 Getting to the root of the issue will help you find a compromise.

 Introverts and extroverts can live and love together in perfect harmony—as long as they understand each other.
-Keep an open mind, don’t take thing personally, and be open to communication.
-Really, it’s just like any other relationship, but with a bit more compromise—it can be done.
+Keep an open mind, don’t take things personally, and be open to communication.
+Really, it’s just like any other relationship but with a bit more compromise—it can be done.
 And it can be great.